 - Third-year and up undergraduate: $5,500

-Like Direct Subsidized Loans, Direct Unsubsidized Loans have low interest rates: 4.45% for undergraduate students and 6.00% for graduate or professional degree borrowers.
-The key difference between the loans is that the Department of Education will not cover the interest that accrues on unsubsidized loans.
+Like direct subsidized loans, direct unsubsidized loans also have low interest rates: 4.53% for undergraduate students and 6.08% for graduate or professional degree borrowers.
+The key difference between the two types of loans is that the government will not cover the interest that accrues on unsubsidized loans.

 To qualify for an unsubsidized loan, you must be enrolled at least half time in school.
 Unlike subsidized loans, you do not have to show financial need to be eligible for a loan.